 The Village's three active wells are located on Route 129.
 The wells can produce up to 1.8 to 2 million gallons of water per day.
-During 2013, the daily average volume of water treated and pumped into the distribution system was slightly more than 1
+During 2013, the daily average volume of water treated and pumped into the distribution system was slightly more than 1 million gallons per day.
+The automation of the well pumping system was completed in 2001.
+Water pumped from the wells is stored in a network of four reservoir tanks located throughout the Village: two tanks in the Mount Airy area, one on Hessian Hills Road and the fourth on the Hudson National Golf Course.
+The four tanks can hold a total of 2.3 million gallons of water.
+The capacity (by tank) is summarized in Table 4.

-Table 4: Tank Capacity